CS5008Fall2025/homework-sorts-jroberge16/Report.md

 #### 7.2 Time Complexity

 __Best Case:__
 The best case for this algorithm would be O(1).
-This means when we perform our splits and weighing action we are immediately able to find our coin on the first try
+This means when we perform our splits and weighing action, we are immediately able to find our coin on the first try

 __Average Case:__
-This algorithm is hard to say exactly what the average case would be expect for it being $O(Log(n))$.
-We know that our recursive calls should reach about half down the recursive tree.
-Given that position we know this algorithm will be greater than $O(1)$ and less than $O(Log(n))$ given the average case therefor it would be $O(Log(n))$
+It is hard to say exactly what the average case would be for this algorithm.
+We know that our recursive calls should reach about half way down the recursive tree when compared to the worst case.
+Given this information, we know this algorithm will be greater than $O(1)$ complexity but less than $O(Log(n))$.
+We can therefor conclude that the runtime is $O(Log(n))$

 __Worst Case:__
-As a worst case this algorithm should run in $O(Log(n))$.
-We can assume this because we are recursively splitting our piles in half every time, and thus our operations are working on smaller and smaller piles.
+As a worst case this algorithm is $O(Log(n))$.
+We can assume this because we are recursively splitting our piles in half every time, and thus our number operations would grow at a logarithmic rate.